Caproni Ca.60: Development

-Caproni was aware of the safety problems connected to passenger flights, such concerns being the root of Douhet's criticism.
+Caproni was aware of the safety problems with passenger flights, the root of Douhet's criticism.
 So, he concentrated on both improving the aircraft's reliability and minimizing the damage that could be caused by possible accidents.
 First of all, he conceived his large seaplane as a multi-engine aircraft featuring enough motors to allow it to keep flying even in case of the failure of one or more of them.
-He also considered (but then discarded) the opportunity of providing the aircraft with "backup engines" that could be shut off once the cruise altitude had been reached and only restarted in case of emergency.
+He also considered (but then discarded) "backup engines" that could be shut off once the cruise altitude had been reached and only restarted in case of emergency.
 The seaplane configuration assured the capability of performing relatively safe and easy emergency water landings on virtually any water surface calm and large enough.
 Moreover, Caproni intended to improve the comfort of the passengers by increasing the cruise altitude, which he meant to achieve with turbochargers and variable-pitch propellers (such devices could compensate for the loss of power output of the engines at high altitude).

 The construction of the model 3000, or Transaereo, began in the second half of 1919.
 The earliest reference to this event is found in a French daily newspaper of August 10, 1919, and perhaps the first parts were built in the Caproni factory of Vizzola Ticino.
 In September an air fair took place at the Caproni factory in Taliedo, not far from Milan, during which the new, ambitious project was heavily publicized.
 Later in September, Caproni experimented with a Caproni Ca.4 seaplane to improve his calculations for the Transaereo.
 In 1920, the huge hangar where most of the construction of the Transaereo was to take place was built in Sesto Calende, on the shore of Lake Maggiore.
 The several parts built by Caproni's subcontractors, many of whom had already collaborated with the company during the Great War, were assembled here.

 At the end of the year, the construction yard was visited by United States Ambassador to Italy Robert Underwood Johnson, who admired Caproni's exceptional aircraft.
 The press affirmed that the aircraft would be able to begin test flights in January 1921, and added that, were the tests successful, Italy would swiftly gain international supremacy in the field of civil aerial transport.

-On January 10, 1921 the forward engines and nacelles were tested, and no dangerous vibrations were recorded.
+On January 10, 1921, the forward engines and nacelles were tested, and no dangerous vibrations were recorded.
 On January 12 two of the aft engines were also successfully tested.
 On the fifteenth, Caproni forwarded his request for permission to undertake test flights to the Inspector General of Aeronautics, General Omodeo De Siebert.